Devolution (Brooks novel): Plot

-A week later, a team of Park Rangers led by Schell arrive at the town.
-Kate and Palomino are gone, but the searchers discover the Sasquatch corpses.
-Thirteen months later, Frank is still searching the area around Greenloop, but Kate and Palomino’s fate is unknown.
-Frank believes that the massacre triggered a primal desire in Kate to hunt any Sasquatches she can find.
+One week later, a team of rangers led by Schell arrive at the town.
+Kate and Palomino are gone, but the searchers discover the Bigfoot corpses.
+Thirteen months later, Frank is still searching the area around Greenloop, but Kate and Palomino's fate is unknown.
+Frank believes that the massacre triggered a primal desire in Kate to hunt the remaining Bigfoot.

 Reactions

 Kirkus Reviews was positive, calling the book "a tasty, if not always tasteful, tale of supernatural mayhem".
 Publishers Weekly and Library Journal also had positive reviews, saying Brooks "packs his plot with action, information, and atmosphere, and captures both the foibles and the heroism of his characters", and that it was a "creative and well-executed conceit" that would also appeal to "those who appreciate nonfiction survival stories".
 The Washington Post was negative, with the review titled "A great Bigfoot novel may be lurking out there.
 Max Brooks's 'Devolution' isn't it."
 USA Today gave it a mixed review, saying it was "ambitious mishmash of individually interesting pieces.
 Not quite sharp enough for compelling satire, a little too sneering for effective horror, it will find plenty of readers among devotees of Brooks, but will be a miss for most general readers."
 American gun enthusiast and self-defense instructor Massad Ayoob reviewed the book, concluding that it presented a good case for firearms ownership.